Regulatory actions for Oct. 4, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accuray, Entrogen, Exthera, Seastar, Zeptometrix.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Calliditas, Fluoguide, Galderma, Maia, Novavax, Oxford, Urogen.

 Briefs